go-admin-team/go-admin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Doc is updated/provided or not needed
 - [ ] Demo is updated/provided or not needed
-- [ ] TypeScript definition is updated/provided or not needed
+- [ ] TypeScript's definition is updated/provided or not needed
 - [ ] Changelog is provided or not needed